Shaaali/identity-apps/docs/guides/applications/oidc/request-user-info.md

 </CodeGroup>

 **Default sample response:**
-Asgardeo returns only `sub` claim, if there is no user attributes shared with the application.
+Asgardeo returns only `sub` claim if there is no user attributes shared with the application.

 ```json no-line-numbers
 {